jolairduk/jolairduk/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-1. Download and install the latest version of Python (https://www.python.org/downloads/)
+1. Download and install Python (https://www.python.org/downloads/)
+   - [ ] Download and install Anaconda (https://www.anaconda.com/download/) which is advantageous for data science use.
-2. Download and install the latest version of Visual Studio Code (https://code.visualstudio.com/Download)
+2. Download and install Visual Studio Code (https://code.visualstudio.com/Download)
-3. Download and install the latest version of Git (https://git-scm.com/downloads/)
+3. Download and install the Git (https://git-scm.com/downloads/)
 4. Create a github account (https://github.com/)

 _For more examples, please refer to the [HyperionDev-Data-Science-Development-Environment-Setup](https://github.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup)_